 Homes with an IQ.

 When it’s said that IoT can connect anything, it isn’t an exaggeration.
-Samsung is working to create a full line of home appliances monitored and controlled with a mobile device, such as a smartphone.
-Lights, the radio, even a fridge that is all monitored and controlled with your phone from anywhere.
+Samsung is working to create a full line of home appliances monitored and controlled with a mobile device.
+Lights, the radio, even a fridge can be monitored and controlled with your phone from anywhere.

 Eye in the Sky.

 You know what’s really cool?
 Taking bird’s-eye-view pictures.
 Or Videos.
 And with IoT, this has become a lot easier, using drones.
 With the ability to take shots that would normally require much more money or setup time, drones allow companies big and small to get footage beyond comprehension.
-The applications of drones in AV range from landscaping advertising to sports events.
+The applications of drones in AV range from landscaping advertising to sports events and so on.

 A Bright Future